dOpensource/smsgateway/README.md

 6. php composer.phar install
 7. service apache2 restart
-8. Test it by going to http://<your server>:<port>  - You should see a welcome message
+8. Test it by going to `http://<your server>:<port>` in your browser  - You should see a welcome message

 * Our config has the server sitting on port  9090.
 You can change that if you want by changing the Listion directive in the smsgateway.conf file.